ThGaskin/NeuralABM/README.md

   select:
     data: loss
 ```
 This function plots the training loss for each batch, and is available throughout the model.
-Let's go through it line by line: the `based_on` argument tells the `PlotManager` which configurations to use as the base plot.
-In utopya, a single run is called a `universe`.
-Sweeping over multiple parameters creates multiple universes, or `multiverses`.
+Let's go through it line by line: the `based_on` argument tells the `PlotManager` which configurations to use as the base.
+Remember that in utopya, a single run is called a `universe`, and that sweeping over multiple parameters creates multiple universes, or `multiverses`.
 The two plot creators to use are thus the `.creator.universe` and the `.creator.multiverse`.
 The universe creator creates plots for each individual universe, whereas the multiverse creator creates plots for the multiverse.
-The `.plot.facet_grid.line` is the plot function to use, in this case, a line.
+The `.plot.facet_grid.line` is the plot function to use to plot a line.
 Finally, the `select` key tells the `PlotManager` which data to plot.
 It's that simple.
-Everything else shown in the configuration entry is just styling, which you can also control right from the configuration.
-If you now wish to use this function in your model evaluation, in your `eval.yml` you simply write
+Everything else shown in the configuration entry is just styling, which you can also control right from the configuration (and this backed up and reconstructible later on).
+If you now wish to use this function in your model evaluation, create an `eval.yml` and simply add
 ```yaml
 loss:
   based_on: loss  # This is the 'loss' plot from the base configuration